Collisional whistler instability and electron temperature staircase in inhomogeneous plasma: Funding

-The authors would like to thank Elijah Kolmes for insightful discussions.
 The work of NAL and, in part, of AAS was supported by STFC (grant number ST/W000903/1).
 The work of AAS was also supported in part by EPSRC (grant number EP/R034737/1) and the Simons Foundation via the Simons Investigator award.
 AFAB was supported by UKRI (grant number MR/W006723/1).